Skip to main content

 Workflows

-For more complex scenarios, you can build workflows that perform conditional Edit actions on items from any design, which can be triggered automatically or on demand.
+For more complex scenarios, you can build workflows that perform conditional Edit Item actions on items of any design, which can be triggered automatically or on demand.